martinkivisikk/IDS23Project/README.md

 Most of the code is commented and should be simple to understand for people that have taken this course.
 (Process data -> Extract features -> Train model(s))

+The dataset can be found [here](https://www.kaggle.com/datasets/purusinghvi/email-spam-classification-dataset/data) and the combined_data.csv file should be stored in IDS23Project/data/

 ## Access the project online